Driving a transformation roadmap through organisational structure and culture

 - Understanding what a transformative mindset looks like

-- Looking into the next steps - what is Z doing to keep on top of its game
+- Looking into the next steps

 - Scaling innovation using data – how is Kotahi Logistics achieving this?